citusdata/citus_docs/develop/migration_mt_django.rst

 nodes.

-To solve this problem, for the models which are logically related to a store (the tenant for our app), you should add store\_id to the primary keys, effectively scoping objects unique inside a given store.
+To solve this problem, for the models which are logically related to an account (the tenant for our app), you should add account\_id to the primary keys, effectively scoping objects unique inside a given account.
 This helps add the concept of tenancy to your models, thereby making the multi-tenant system more robust.

 Django automatically creates a simple "id" primary key on models, so we will need to circumvent that behavior with a custom migration of our own.
-Run :code:`./manage.py makemigrations appname --empty --name remove_simple_pk`, and edit the result to look like this:
+Run :code:`python manage.py makemigrations appname --empty --name remove_simple_pk`, and edit the result to look like this:

 .. code-block:: python